-- people, society and the environment from the radiological hazards.
-6.50C Security measures and safety measures have to be designed and implemented - in an integrated manner so that security measures do not compromise safety and safety measures do not compromise security. - nuclear materials can be found in IAEA Nuclear Security Series publications, especially in the Nuclear Security Recommendations on Physical Protection of Nuclear Material and Nuclear Facilities (INFCIRC/225/Revision 5), IAEA Nuclear
+6.50.B The nuclear safety and security measures have the common aim of protecting people, society and the environment from the radiological hazards.

-6.50D Additional guidance on the physical protection of nuclear power plants and
+6.50.C Security measures and safety measures should be designed and implemented in an integrated manner so that security measures do not compromise safety and 42 safety measures do not compromise security.

-Security Series No. 13 [16A] and Physical Protection of Nuclear Material and Nuclear Facilities (Implementation of INFCIRC/225/Revision 5), IAEA Nuclear Security Series No. 27-G [32] Computer Security at Nuclear Facilities IAEA Nuclear Security Series No. 17 [33]
+6.50.D Additional guidance on the physical protection of nuclear power plants and nuclear materials can be found in IAEA Nuclear Security Series publications, especially in the Nuclear Security Recommendations on Physical Protection of Nuclear Material and Nuclear Facilities (INFCIRC/225/Revision 5), IAEA Nuclear Security Series No. 13 [16A] and Physical Protection of Nuclear Material and Nuclear Facilities (Implementation of INFCIRC/225/Revision 5), IAEA Nuclear Security Series No. 27-G [32] Computer Security at Nuclear Facilities IAEA Nuclear Security Series No. 17 [33]